-- ·Active class participation: 10%
+- · Active class participation: 15%

-- ·Formative assessment (e.g., academic word list quizzes and APA style tasks): 30%
+- · Formative assessment (e.g., academic word list quizzes and APA style tasks): 25%

-- ·Essay outline and plan: 10%
+- · Essay outline and plan: 10%

-- Written essay: 30%
+- · Written essay: 30%

-- •Presentation of essay: 20%
+- · Presentation of essay: 20%

-- A (Excellent): 100-90

-- B (Very good): 89-80

-- C (Good): 79-70

-- D (Satisfactory): 69-60

-- F (Unsatisfactory): 59-0
+A (Excellent): 100-90 B (Very good): 89-80 C (Good): 79-70 D (Satisfactory): 69-60 F (Unsatisfactory): 59-0

-· All classes will be held face-to-face on campus (subject to change in circumstances).

-$\cdot$ Students are required to attend at least two thirds of classes to pass the course.
-In the event of absence from a class, email the teacher with the date of the class and explain the reason for missing the class.
-It is the students' responsibility to catch up with the missed class.

-·English is the medium of instruction in this class.

-· Students are expected to communicate in English during the class.

-$\cdot$ Please note that any assignment that is late is subject to a 10% deduction off the mark per day.
-It is the students' responsibility to submit the assignment properly on time.

-· Students will receive zero mark for an in-class test if they are absent without notifying the teacher in advance.

-$\cdot$ Regarding the use of AI tools in this course, you may use AI tools for brainstorming, for comprehension, and finding new ways to say things.
+- · All classes will be held face-to-face on campus (subject to change in circumstances). - · Students are required to attend 10 classes or more to pass the course.
+In the event of absence from a class, e-mail the teacher with the date of the class and explain the reason for missing the class.
+It is the students' responsibility to catch up with the missed class. - · English is the medium of instruction in this class. - · Students are expected to communicate in English during the class. - · Please note that any assignment that is late is subject to a 10% deduction off the mark per day.
+It is the students' responsibility to submit the assignment properly on time. - · Students will receive zero mark for an in-class test if they are absent without notifying the teacher in advance. - · Regarding the use of AI tools in this course, you may use AI tools for brainstorming, for comprehension, and finding new ways to say things.
 You may not use AI tools for the writing up of entire essays, assignments, or presentations.
 Those should be written by you.
 Failure to do your own work may result in a lower grade or in failing the course.

+Instructors: Praet Carolus et al Credits: 2 (Spring Semester)